PedroVerde1973/Plot_Data_001/README.md

 # Plot_Data_001
-Plotting a series of Xsand Ys
+Plotting a series of Xs and Ys